 - Give a brief overview of the unit and the material that will be covered. - Stress personal safety.
-As with HazMat, terrorist incidents are a stop sign. - Keep the discussion simple. - Send the message that it really doesn't matter what causes a disaster; the response will be the same. - Stress the role that CERT volunteers play during a terrorist attack.
+As with HazMat, terrorist incidents are a stop sign. - Keep the discussion simple. - Send the message that it really does not matter what causes a disaster; the responses will be similar. - Stress the role that CERT volunteers play during a terrorist attack.

-Preparing for a Terrorism-Related Event (Basic Training IG p.
-8-7)
+Preparing for a Terrorism-Related Event (Basic Training Instructor Guide pp. 8-7)